 Fixing the way in which healthcare is delivered to Indigenous people is a massive, complex undertaking on the national scale.
-However, on the smaller scale, simple things can be done at the first point of contact, and throughout the care organization that will make a world of difference to not only the Indigenous patient but also to the health care practitioners.
+However, on a smaller scale, simple things can be done at the first point of contact, and throughout the care organization that will make a world of difference to not only the Indigenous patient but also to the health care practitioners.
 The first step in fixing the system is to create a culturally competent environment for Indigenous patients.

 9 simple things health care practitioners can do to create a culturally competent environment:

-#1 Get to know the Indigenous culture(s) in the intake region; the cookie cutter viewpoint will not work.
+#1 Get to know the Indigenous culture(s) in the intake region; the cookie-cutter viewpoint will not work.
 No two cultures are the same; First Nations, Metis and Inuit people have unique cultures and influences.

 #2 Take the time to become familiar with the protocol, social structure, and social nuances of the communities and people within the intake region.
 In some cultures, direct questions coupled with eye contact would neither be welcomed nor considered acceptable.